In Short

 - classification; and

-- minimum salary payable under the Award.
+- minimum rates or salary payable under the Award.

-Are you Employing a Full-Time, Part-Time or Casual Employee?
+Are You Employing a Full-Time, Part-Time or Casual Employee?

 When working out how you should draft your employment contract, the next question is to consider whether your employees work on a: